AMReX-Codes/amrex/Docs/sphinx_documentation/source/FFT.rst

 AMReX provides FFT based Poisson solvers. :cpp:`FFT::Poisson` supports all periodic boundaries using purely FFT. :cpp:`FFT::PoissonHybrid` is a 3D only solver that supports periodic boundaries in the first two dimensions and Neumann boundary in the last dimension.
+Similar to :cpp:`FFT::R2C`, the Poisson solvers should be cached for reuse.